humansinstitute/BitcoinForHumans/lockbox/Lockbox.md

 >
 > The 3rd party often just happens to be a computer.

-As such the platform debate revolves around the nature of this 3rd party.
+As such the platform debate revolves around the nature of this 3rd party, with a recognition that the Oracle Problem will still exist in all cases.

-For instance in Ethereum 3rd Party means "all ethereum full nodes" (yep both of them ;-) ) or in liquid you would be asking 30+ validators.

-Interestingly, we start to see that this final signature does not need to be **"on the blockchain"** indeed it could be 1 person, a Shamir Secret Sharing scheme or simply a pre-image generated from another off chain coordinated action.

-> **SPOILER ALERT**
->
+This is largely resolved in the real world by utilising people, companies and institutions which stake their reputation on enforcing contracts.

+The same concept can be applied with Bitcoin in which we have a range of options from a simple arbitration contract in which a third party holds a key and has arbitration responsiblities in case of a disagreement (e.g. Hodl Hodl predictions).

+Likewise these solutions will cover the entire complexity scale from single people, to groups, to companies, to federations and standalone open public blockchains.

+The purpose of the lockbox construct is not to solve this Oracle problem, but instead to provide a means for any of these possible solutions to interact with the bitcoin contract.

+As such we could rationaly expect a market to develop in which many online institutes compete to "publicly sign facts" and provide "enforcement services" in which they stake their public reputation in return for fees.
+Assuming that smart contracts are deemed valueable on the free market.

+The correct solution for automated contract enforcement would therefore, be decided on in a competitive market in which free agents assess the various leves of trust minimisation, counterparty risk and cost.

-> This decoupling between the monetary system and the contract execution is going to really help in driving down the cost of contract execution in a competitive environment.
+This decoupling of monetary system and the contact will allow the price of contract execution to be discovered outside of the cost of securing the money.
->
-> **SPOILER ALERT**

-Just to reinforce this blunt quip.
-The idea is that it would always be cheaper to hire a single individual that two parties both trust to adjudicate a contract, than to hire a world computer to enforce execution.
+For instance we would expect that it would always be cheaper to hire a single individual, that two parties trust to adjudicate a contract, than it would be to hire a world computer to enforce contract execution.

-The correct price for contract execution will, of course, be decided on in a competitive market in which free agents assess the various leves of trust minimisation, counterparty risk and cost.

-As such we could rationaly expect a market to develop in which onlnie institutes compete to "publicly sign facts" and adjudicate in which they stake their public reputation.

 ---